sokripon/TribesCheat/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**
  - Windows 10
- - Tribes of Midgard Versoim:
+ - Tribes of Midgard Version:

 **Additional context**
 Add any other context about the problem here.